 What Does “Equitable Distribution” Mean?

 Colorado judges are not required to divide a marital estate equally in half and award each party fifty percent.
 Instead, Colorado judges are tasked with dividing the property in a fair and impartial manner, considering the facts and circumstances of the case to determine what is “fair” or “equitable” and not necessarily equally.
 This is in contrast to some other states where property is held as “community property.”
-Under Colorado law, the factors that a court will consider in determining what is fair are and equitable for purposes of dividing marital property are:
+Under Colorado law, the factors that a court will consider in determining what is fair and equitable for purposes of dividing marital property are:

 - All relevant factors (essentially anything that matters)